oracle/db-sharding/container-based-sharding-deployment/samples/container-files/docker-container-files/README.md

-# Oracle Sharding Containers on Docker
+# Oracle Globally Distributed Database Containers on Docker

 Docker is used on Oracle Linux 7 Host Machines to create containers.
-This page provides the details to manually create the docker containers to deploy a Sharded Database.
+This page provides the details to manually create the docker containers to deploy an Oracle Globally Distributed Database.

 - [Prerequisites](#prerequisites)
   - [Create Network Bridge](#create-network-bridge)